Samsung Experience Store: Canada

 Samsung has seven Samsung Experience Stores in Canada, four of which are in Toronto.

 The flagship store is located within the Toronto Eaton Centre and has two levels spanning 21,000 square feet.
 Unlike other locations which only sell mobile devices, it features the entire Samsung product portfolio.
+The flagship store at Toronto Eaton Centre closed permanently in fall 2023.

 The other three Toronto locations are located in Scarborough Town Centre, Sherway Gardens, and Yorkdale Shopping Centre.
 Samsung's three other Samsung Experience Stores in Canada outside of Toronto are located in Edmonton's West Edmonton Mall, Vancouver's Metropolis at Metrotown, and Montreal's Montreal Eaton Center.

 India

 Samsung opened its second largest store and all products experience center in the world in Bangalore, Karnataka covering an area of 33,000 sq ft, under the name Samsung Opera House.
 The company additionally runs multiple other Samsung Experience Stores throughout the country, mostly under the Samsung SmartCafé sub-brand.

 United States

 Samsung opened its flagship store in the company's New York headquarters in the Meatpacking District on February 22, 2016.
 Dubbed Samsung 837 after its street address, 837 Washington Street, this store does not sell any Samsung products.
 Instead it's envisioned as a “marketing center” according to Gregory Lee, President and CEO of Samsung Electronics America, designed to showcase Samsung's future concepts and technologies to the public.
 Samsung 837 closed on December 24, 2024.

 The first Samsung-run U.S. retail locations opened on February 20, 2019 in Garden City, N.Y., Houston and Los Angeles as part of the company's celebration of the Galaxy product line's ten year anniversary.

 As of June 2024, Samsung has four Samsung Experience Stores in the United States.
 They are located in Houston's The Galleria, Los Angeles' Americana at Brand, Garden City's Roosevelt Field, and Dallas' Stonebriar Centre.

 The location at Stanford Shopping Center in Palo Alto was permanently closed on May 19, 2024.